Medical Anatomy & Physiology

 This online graduate certificate will provide an understanding of human anatomy and physiology at a level required for clinical medicine.

 The teaching faculty for this graduate certificate are members of the Department of Anatomy & Cell Biology and the Department of Physiology and Functional Genomics, at the University of Florida, with several clinical departments providing faculty with specialized clinical insight.
 The certificate, course and section coordinators are the following:

 Yehia Daaka, Ph.D., Haskell Hess Professor and Chair, Department of Anatomy & Cell Biology, Certificate Program Director.

-William Dunn Ph.D., Professor, Department of Anatomy & Cell Biology, joint course coordinator of Medical Histology, GMS 5630.
+William Dunn Ph.D., Professor, Department of Anatomy & Cell Biology, Executive Director of Florida Anatomical Board, joint course coordinator of Medical Histology, GMS 5630.

 Kyle Rarey, Ph.D., Professor, Department of Anatomy & Cell Biology is the lecturer and course coordinator of both Medical Anatomy, GMS 5605 and of Medical Anatomy Laboratory, GMS 5606L.

 Bruce Stevens Ph.D., Professor of Physiology and Functional Genomics.
 Course coordinator of the human physiology course Principles of Physiology GMS 6400C; Gastrointestinal section coordinator and lecturer.